kmbreeden21/IRP_typicality/README.md

 ## Overview
 This experiment shows images to participants and asks how typical that object is of its category in general.
-For example, "how typical is this object of clocks in general?" when the participant is shown an image of a clock.
+For example, "how typical is this clock of clocks in general?" when the participant is shown an image of a clock.
 Participants rate this objects on a scale from 1 to 5, 1 being very typical and 5 being very atypical.

 Trial order is randomized for each participant.
+Each participant sees one of four collections of 125 trials based on their condiiton number (assigned in experiment URL).

-TO DO: Catch trials are included -- for example: "How typical is this object of clocks in general?" when the participant is shown an image of a dog.
+Catch trials are included -- for example: "How typical is this dog of clocks in general?" when the participant is shown an image of a dog.

-After the typicality ratings, participants are asked a few demographics questions, and are finally given a generated code to input into mturk for reimbursement.
+Before the typicality ratings, participants are asked a few demographics questions, and at the end of the experiment they are given a generated code to input into mturk for reimbursement.

 Data is saved directly to OSF at the end of the experiment.